Welcome to the web page that shows you "How To Install A Roof Drain"

 There a many roofing videos showing how to waterproof roof drains on You Tube.
 Shortly, we will link those here.

 Generally speaking, any changes that are made to a roof drainage system are within the purview of an architect or engineer.
-Such should be consulted for changes, however the procedure shown can be used and submitted to your local Building and Safety Dept. for approval
+Their services should be consulted when changes are being made to any structure, however the procedure shown can be used and submitted to your local Building and Safety Dept. for approval

 NEW ROOF DRAINS: